I acquired my beloved vinaigrette recipe in enchanting Paris. There I learned the secrets to this simple receipt in the fall of 1985.

 1/2 tsp fresh ground pepper, or to taste

-- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine twice to scrape down sides.
+- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine to scrape down sides.
 IF you are making two recipes, chop the garlic for both at once; set half aside.
 (If you don’t have a food processor, may chop cloves fine with a sharp knife; may also use a Vita Mix or blender to make dressing.)